 How to grill chicken breast?
 For boneless skinless chicken breast you’ll want to cook it over medium heat on a charcoal grill and high heat for a gas grill.
 Grill on each side for 7-8 minutes, until the chicken reaches an internal temperature of 165 degrees.

-Can this be made ahead of time?
+Can Asian Noodle Salad be made ahead of time?
 Yes!
 You can either make a completed salad the day before or prepare all the components to assemble before serving.
 Either way I’d recommend making this at least a couple hours ahead of time to allow all of the flavors to settle in.
 I’d also recommend reserving a little bit of the sauce to add right before serving to freshen it up.

 How to store leftovers?
 Store leftovers in the refrigerator in an airtight container for 3-4 days.
 If it gets a bit dry mix a little rice vinegar and some soy sauce together and add it to the salad.
 It’s best to leave off the wontons if storing because they get soggy.